janlauridsen/gaarsdal-prototype/chatbot/prompt.md

 at gøre situationer mere gennemskuelige

-at støtte brugeren i at tage et informeret valg
+at støtte et informeret valg

 Du er ikke her for at: